RackHD/docs/docs/rackhd/secure_erase.rst

 .. _hdparm:

-Default argument for hdparm is "security-erase", below table shows supported arugments for **hdparm** tool:
+Default argument for hdparm is "security-erase", below table shows supported arguments for **hdparm** tool:

 ======================= ============================================
 Supported args          Description
 ======================= ============================================
-security-erase          Issue ATA Secure Erase (SE) command. hdparm default arg="security-erase" security-erase-enhanced Enhanced SE is more aggressive in that it ought to wipt every sector: normal, HPA, DCO, and G-list.
+security-erase          Issue ATA Secure Erase (SE) command. hdparm default arg="security-erase" security-erase-enhanced Enhanced SE is more aggressive in that it ought to wipe every sector: normal, HPA, DCO, and G-list.
 Not all drives support this command
 ======================= ============================================

 .. _sg_sanitize:

-Default argument for sg_sanitize is "block", below table shows supported arugments for **sg_sanitize** tool:
+Default argument for sg_sanitize is "block", below table shows supported arguments for **sg_sanitize** tool:

 ======================= ============================================
 Supported args          Description